 This is a great way to spend the summer afternoon in the air conditioning of your car and only occasionally stepping out for a great view.

 Paths from the parking lot down to the overlook will give you some amazing views.
 So this is one stop where you will want to get out of your car for a much better view.

 Yellow Mounds Overlook

-The yellow mounds are probably the prettiest rock formations in the park.
-The colors were formed as the Sea floor was exposed to air and dried out.
-It is a beautiful overlook stop on your drive through Badlands National Park.
+The yellow mounds are probably the prettiest rock formations on the Badlands scenic loop drive.
+The colors were formed as the seafloor was exposed to air and dried out.
+It is the oldest and most colorful area in Badlands National Park.

 You can actually go out on some of the rock formations to get an amazing view of the badlands.
 It is a great stop on the Badlands scenic loop.

 Big Badlands Overlook